David-Zvekic/TokensVisible/README.md

 Note: This module replicates 100% of the functionality of the moduled called Push Tokens Back (which I also wrote).
 If you use 'Your Tokens Visible', you do not need PushTokensBack.

-2. "Hidden Tokens Can See" - Activate this setting and when the GM turns off visibility for a Token, it will no longer lose vision.
+2. "Hidden Token Vision" - Activate this setting and when the GM turns off visibility for a Token, it will no longer lose vision.

 3. "Hidden Tokens Can Emit Light" - Hidden tokens are no longer prevented from emitting light.
 ![Invisible Tokens Cast Light](TokensVisible.gif)